t-gos7/Earthquake-data-from-Google-Map-API/README.md

-# Earthquake data using Google Map API
+# Interactive map to check earthquake data using Google Map API

 * Created an interactive graphical map that displayed geo-spatial data, through Google Map API, using the unfolding maps library and essentials of data cleaning and data visualization.